-I suppose in some ways it’s a natural reaction to the imperfect nature of currently available treatment options.
+I suppose that, in some ways, it’s a natural reaction to the imperfect nature of currently available treatment options.
 Medications don’t work for everybody, and it can take a lot of trial and error to find something that works.
 There are potential side effects, sometimes very serious ones.
 That does not mean, though, that we should be grasping at straws and using unproven methods.
 There’s no need to throw science out the window entirely.

 One of the parents featured in Letters From Generation Rx was the founder of TrueHope, a Canadian company that markets micronutrient formulas as a treatment for bipolar disorder and several other conditions.
 This man’s wife had suffered from bipolar and taken her own life.
 His daughter and son both had bipolar disorder and had not responded well to medication.

 After his children’s recovery, the father started TrueHope, which has faced various regulatory issues and court challenges with Health Canada.
 Its website claims that “Truehope EMPowerplus Advanced is scientifically proven to effectively help with bipolar disorder” and “causes significant reductions in the symptoms of bipolar and other mental disorders”.

 Ultra Preventive tended to have higher doses of certain vitamins, while EMPower Plus tended to have higher doses of the minerals.
 As for the remainder of the supplements, EMPower only lists the ingredients without amounts, describing it as a proprietary blend.
 Ultra Preventive has many of the same supplements, but its label explicitly states the amounts.
 Ultra Preventive also has more active ingredients overall, while EMPower claims that it has a special formulation that allows for greater absorption.

 I took Ultra Preventive for about 6 months last year because my bloodwork showed elevated levels of an inflammatory marker, and it was one of the recommendations my naturopath made to try to bring down the inflammation.
 Did it cure my depression?
 Nope.